 She joined Charles Manson’s cult and became a murderer.
 Should she be forgiven?

 Patricia Krenwinkel has sought parole more than a dozen times.
-She was denied, again, just last week, Graig Graziosi reports
+She was denied, again, just this month, Graig Graziosi reports

 A party was already in full swing when Patricia Krenwinkel, 19, entered her sister’s apartment in Manhattan Beach, California, on a cool September night in 1967.
 That little surprise — a spark of social levity after a long day of work — would begin her bloody path toward becoming the longest-incarcerated female inmate in the state’s history.